themiscadiz/Assignment5/README.md

 ## Challenges, Struggles & Questions
-1. Understanding the nature of backend, node, and how to work with it.
-2. How to request the information of different votes from different animals?
-Do I have to use an async function in the <script> for each animal?
-3. Deployment of website in Glitch
+1. Getting data from the DB and storing it in a variable.
+2. Async function maybe?

 <!-- References for resources and inspiration -->
 ## References